 Typically, if there is a processing plant the size and throughput of the plant is finalized.
 If there is a production item like a solar farm the number and size of units are finalized.
 For a mine, the mining and processing rates are finalized.

 The manpower and project schedule are analyzed, and the transportation and logistics are planned out.
-In short, every item that has a possibility of derailing the project is investigated to ensure it does not pose a risk to project success.
-Or if it does, the stakeholders are proceeding with full knowledge of that risk.
+In short, every item that has a possibility of derailing the project is investigated to ensure it does not pose a risk to project success, or if it does, the stakeholders are proceeding with full knowledge of that risk.

 Although the project design is often completed as part of the feasibility study, the design details are usually not included in their entirety because they are not the main focus of the report.
 Rather, the project design is summarized within the feasibility study to give the readers context.
 Approval of the final design details comes after the feasibility decision phase.